Wozzy1/TaskBoard/README.md

 * python tkinter

 notes:
-dont forget about the center square even N x N boards wont have a center space
+dont forget about the center square <br>
+even N x N boards wont have a center space

+Need to work on bingo finding algorithm
+Wanna create the dynamic list view to see all the tasks at once before creating the board, also display # of tasks